MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/define-parameters-in-the-mdx-query-designer-for-analysis-services.md

 ### To define a query parameter in MDX in Query mode

-1. In the Report Data pane, right-click on a dataset created from a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssASnoversion](../../includes/ssasnoversion-md.md)] data source type, and then click **Query**.
+1. In the Report Data pane, right-click on a dataset created from a SQL Server Analysis Services data source type, and then click **Query**.
 The MDX query designer opens in Design mode.

 2. On the toolbar, click **Design** to toggle to Query mode.